GDP-ADMIN/gen-ai-examples/examples/gen-ai-hello-world/README.md

 ## Prerequisites

 1. Python v3.11 or above.
+   You can use [Miniconda](http://conda.pydata.org/miniconda.html) to install and manage Python versions.
 2. [Poetry](https://python-poetry.org/docs/) v1.8.1 or above.
 3. Install [Google Cloud CLI](https://cloud.google.com/sdk/docs/install#linux).
 4. You need to have access to the GDP Labs Google Artifact Registry.
+   If you don’t have access, please contact the GDP Labs DSO team at infra(at)gdplabs.id.

    Use the following command to verify access:
    ```bash